arvidn/libtorrent/docs/manual.rst

 to synchronize, you shoule to wait for the ``torrent_paused_alert`` before you write the resume data.

+In full allocation mode the reume data is never invalidated by subsequent writes to the files, since pieces won't move around.
+This means that you don't need to pause before writing resume data in full or sparse mode.
+If you don't, however, any data written to disk after you saved resume data and before the session closed is lost.

+It also means that if the resume data is out dated, libtorrent will not re-check the files, but assume that it is fairly recent.
+The assumption is that it's better to loose a little bit than to re-check the entire file.

 It is still a good idea to save resume data periodically during download as well as when closing down.
-In full allocation mode the reume data is never invalidated by subsequent writes to the files, since pieces won't move around.

 status()